andrei-andreev101/image-text-composer/README.md

 - **Visual Feedback**: Toast notifications confirm when autosave occurs

 **Note**: Due to browser security restrictions, background images are not saved with the design.
 You'll need to re-upload your background image after restoring, but all text layers and their properties will be preserved.

+### Multi-Select Feature

+The editor supports selecting multiple text layers and transforming them as a group:

+- **Multi-Selection**: Hold Ctrl/Cmd and click to add/remove layers from selection
+- **Group Transforms**: Move, scale, and rotate multiple layers together
+- **Visual Feedback**: Selected layers are highlighted in the layers panel
+- **Keyboard Shortcuts**:
+  - `Ctrl/Cmd + A`: Select all layers
+  - `Escape`: Clear selection
+- **Bulk Operations**: Delete multiple selected layers at once

 ### Reset Feature